MarkD833/RCBUS-68xxx/README.md

 The SC145 & SC729 CompactFlash modules have both been tested with CP/M-68K v1.3 and appear to operate correctly.

 I've ported part of J B Langston's [TMS9918A code](https://github.com/jblang/TMS9918A/tree/master) to work with Shiela Dixon's [TMSEMU RCBus video card](https://peacockmedia.software/RC2014/TMSEMU/).
 There are now several demos working as I've slowly added more functionality to the TMS library.
 Some demos have also been ported from assembler to C along with modifications to the library to support C function calls.

-# Still to do
-* Test the 68230 digital I/O board

 ---